 Features The Automatons on a regular basis, and tons of other stuff you're unlikely to hear elsewhere.

 HYPED TO DEATH have undertaken the Herculean task of releasing on CD as much post-punk DIY music as they can get their hands on.
 Check out their Messthetics series for some real gems (including a number of ex-Deleted Records tracks).
 This site also has a reprint of Johan Kugelberg's Top 100 DIY Records that originally appeared in UGLY THINGS magazine.
 I'm proud to say that the Weird Noise EP is listed at No.3, Peter Paints His Fence is No.10 and Angst In My Pants is No.34, and described as "the second greatest compilation in the history of rock".
 Well, I don't know what to say!
 PAUL ROSEN has written an incredibly well-researched and scholarly paper on the late 70s/early 80s independent record boom.
 Someone give this man an MA!
 (Paul has recently written to me to say that he's already got an MA.
 Well, how about a Nobel Prize, then?)
 CHAINSAW FANZINE was one of the few fanzines to feature an Instant Automatons interview - I remember Charlie Chainsaw driving all the way from London to Scunthorpe in his clapped-out Mini just to interview us.
 What a hero!
 Incidentally, Charlie is still on the go and running WRENCH RECORDS, a punk record label and mailorder concern.
 Protag has requested a special mention for Bill T Miller's CIRCUITBENDING.COM site.
 "Doing well - and beautifully, what I only ever did badly" says Protag, and who am I to argue?
+WIKIPEDIA, the open-content online encyclopaedia, is interesting anyway, but it also has a short article on Cassette Culture that mentions The Automatons.
 P.J.
 Peanutz, one of our correspondents, has suggested links to two sites that may be of interest to musical obscurists (and if you're not a musical obscurist, what are you doing here?).
 MY FIRST BAND is an American site dealing with amateur garage bands from the 60s.
 If you're hungry for information about bands like Sojourner Wolf's Cathouse Band, The Bark Of Paper Mulberry or Banana Cream Weather Balloon, then this is the site for you.
 The second site is VINYL VULTURE, dedicated to the sort of records you find at car-boot sales.
 An absolute must for all of us who love trudging round muddy fields on a Sunday morning, vainly searching through cardboard boxes for that elusive Top Of The Pops LP with the cheesy cover version of Pretty Vacant...

 Normally, I don't have any time for web logs as most of them seem to be an accumulation of esoteric, self-indulgent rubbish.
 One notable exception. however, is Jay Hinman's AGONY SHORTHAND - a nicely opinionated, literate and informative column with a musical theme.
 He's mentioned The Automatons a couple of times, so I can't fault his taste.
 A couple of classic-style fanzines that have made the leap into cyberspace are PART TIME PUNK and NO CLASS In case you have arrived here while searching for information about actual 18th century automata, you may want to check out Automates-Anciens.com, a very informative site with versions in French, English, Italian, Spanish and Portuguese.